GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/09.Sunlight-in-the-Heart/docs.md

 And to that bright home of glory
 Which thy love hath won for me,
 In my heart and mind ascending,
 My glad spirit follows thee.

-Refrain:
-O the sunlight!  beautiful sunlight!
-O the sunlight in the heart!
-Jesus' smile can banish sadness;
-It is sunlight in the heart.
+[Refrain]

 3.
 Loving Saviour, thou hast bought me,